webnandroid/XMPP-Chat-using-Openfire-In-Web-And-Android/README.md

         connectionThread.execute();
   ```
   <br><br>
   After connecting with server.
 Lets register our user from android app.
-If user is already register its just overwrite current defails   with new one.
+If user is already register its just overwrite current details   with new one.

   ``` java
         AccountManager account = AccountManager.getInstance(connection);